Flioris/Protogenchik/README.md

 > This is my first serious and large-scale project that I am putting into open access, so I ask you to look at my code and, if you find any "oddities", write to the [support server](https://discord.gg/AZSZ8nhtra).
 I also want to say that my English is bad, so you can also write translation edits to the [support server](https://discord.gg/AZSZ8nhtra).

 ## Description
 **Anti-nuke bot for setting limits on various actions and protecting servers.** It also has a blacklist to which you can add nuke-bots and nukers.
 Server settings and the blacklist are stored in the SQLite database.
 You can configure bot messages in the JSON config.
-You can use this open source bot if you don't trust other bots or as a basis for your own bot, but don't forget that the bot is GPU GPL licensed.
+You can use this open source bot if you don't trust other bots or as a basis for your own bot, but don't forget that the bot is GNU GPL licensed.

 ## How to use
 1. Create a folder for the bot.